-It should be noted that the market-wide indices we construct from firm-level sentiment differ in nature from concurrent sentiment indices, such as the market-based sentiment index of Baker and Wurgler (2006), the survey-based University of Michigan Consumer Sentiment Index, and a search-based index as in Da et al. (2014).
+It should be noted that the market-wide indices we construct from firm-level tone differ in nature from concurrent sentiment indices, such as the market-based sentiment index of Baker and Wurgler (2006), the survey-based University of Michigan Consumer Sentiment Index, and a search-based index as in Da et al. (2014).
 In constructing the indices, we exclusively rely on the text-based information of the NASDAQ articles.
 In contrast, as criticized by Sibley et al. (2016), the widely used Baker and Wurgler (2006) sentiment index is mostly made up of other risk factors, such as stock market conditions and the business cycle in general.
 On the other hand, we are not compelled to identify the relevant sentiment-revealing search terms, such as recession, bankruptcy, or unemployment, as in Da et al. (2014), which could bias actual market sentiment.

-Aside from the cross-sectional average, we also study cross-sectional dispersion and its impact on asset returns.
-In Figure 4, we display a Gaussian kernel density fit of $B{i,t}$ on a selected number of dates.
-The days are chosen between Jan.
-2012 and April 2016 for each half year to exhibit the evolution of the cross-sectional sentiment over time.
-We observe that sentiment clusters around zero, implying that many firms get neutral coverage or no articles; second, we diagnose variation with times of lean and peaked, or dispersed and skewed densities.
+Aside from the cross-sectional average, we also study cross-sectional dispersion of tone and its impact on asset returns in Section 6.
+For this purpose, we display a kernel density fit of $B{i,t}$ on a selected number of dates; see Figure 4.
+The dates are chosen between Jan.
+2012 and Apr.
+2016 for each half year to exhibit the evolution of the cross-sectional tone over time.
+We observe that tone clusters around zero, implying that many firms get neutral coverage or no articles; second, we diagnose variation with times of lean and peaked, or dispersed and skewed densities.

-Figure 4: Cross-sectional density evolution of bullishness B_i over time, based on the SM method.
+Figure 4: Cross-sectional density evolution of bullishness $B_i$ over time, based on the SM method.
 Gaussian kernel density estimates for each half year of the sample period.

-Summary statistics of the sentiment data over all 97 firms are displayed in the upper panel of Table 4.
+Summary statistics of the data over all 97 firms are displayed in the upper panel of Table 4.
 Three important observations can be made.
-First, from the 25% quantiles of BN_i and BN_i^{on} , it can be inferred that negative news is much more rare than positive news in our sample.
+First, from the 25% quantiles of $BN_i$ and $BN_i^{on}$ , it can be inferred that negative tone is much more rare than positive tone in our sample.
 In part, this may be related to our sample ranging from Jan.
 2012 to Apr.
 2016; however, it is also known that negative views are generally less likely to be expressed than positive ones.
-In the sentiment construction, we account for this fact by oversampling; see Bommes et al. (2018).
-Second, the statistical properties of sentiment gathered from the articles either during a trading day or overnight are qualitatively similar.
+In the tone construction, we account for this fact by oversampling; see Bommes et al. (2018).
+Second, the statistical properties of tone gathered from the articles either during a trading day or overnight are qualitatively similar.
 Our empirical analysis will investigate whether the two data sources are also similar in terms of economic content.
-Third, comparing LM-based sentiment projections with those obtained from SM, we find a larger mean for SM compared to LM, whereas standard deviations are of similar size.
-Thus, LM sentiments exhibit a much larger variation relative to their mean than do SM sentiments.
-A higher variation of LM-based sentiment might be attributed to its "bag-of-words" nature.
-The "bag-of-words" model is insensitive to word order and grammar and therefore features no understanding of language structure.
-As a consequence, a sentiment tone produced with alternative words, but having the same sentimental intention, can produce very different sentiment scores.
-This effect results in a larger variation of the scores.
+Third, comparing LM-based tone projections with those obtained from SM, we find a larger mean for SM compared to LM, whereas standard deviations are of similar size.
+Thus, LM tones exhibit a much larger variation relative to their mean than do